biocore/qiime/doc/tutorials/procrustes_analysis.rst

 Comparing data sets with different sample ids
 ---------------------------------------------

 In the example provided here, we have the same samples in our two principal coordinate matrices.
-If that is not the case for your study, you'll need to pass a sample id mapping file (**which is different from a QIIME metadata mapping file**).
+If that is not the case for your study, you'll need to pass a sample id mapping file, which is different from a QIIME metadata mapping file.
 For a description of this file format, see :ref:`sample_id_map`.